exakat/exakat/docs/Rules.rst

 #############################

-When a method expects objects as argument, those arguments should be typehinted, so as to provide early warning that a wrong object is being sent to the method.
+When a method expects objects as argument, those arguments should be typehinted.
+This way, it provides early warning that a wrong object is being sent to the method.

 The analyzer will detect situations where a class, or the keywords 'array' or 'callable'.